Multi-level Chaotic Maps for 3D Textured Model Encryption: Multi-level 3D Model Encryption

 \subsection{Vertices Encryption}

-The vertices in a 3D textured model are in the form of a list of triplets:
+The vertices in the 3D texture model are expressed by the following triple list:

 where $(X_i,Y_i,Z_i)$ is the 3D coordinate of a vertex. $N$ is the number of the vertices.
-We use the 3D Lu mapping defined in Eq. \ref{eq:Lu} to produce a random vector with dimensions of $3N$:
+We use the 3D Lu map defined in Eq. \ref{eq:Lu} to produce a random vector with dimensions of $3N$:

 \begin{small}

 \end{small} Then we make element by element product of $V$ and $LV$:

 \begin{footnotesize}